villano-lab/n-elec-scattering/README.md

 #### Specific Suggestions
 (I can implement these if they're what we want to do, just don't know what's what here so didn't want to jump to conclusions)
 * RGTC appears to be an external library of some kind.
 Remove the RGTC directories and zip.
 If they are needed, use whatever is the equivalent of a pip requirements file to make sure they get included.
-* Move important figures to the top level in numbered directories.
+* Move important figures to top-level numbered directories.
 * lindhard.py and other copied libraries should be uploaded to pypi.
     * Maybe I should upload my mplstyles as well? they seem to be getting reused a lot. =^.^=
     * Should we make a fork of ENDF6 (was it modified) or can we simply create cloning instructions?